 Firstly, you can simply move your dryer into a soundproof laundry room, as I’ve explained in a previous article.
 On the other hand, many people don’t have a whole room to spare for their laundry.
 So if your dryer is just hanging out in your bathroom, or worse, a hallway, you could also take steps to soundproof the dryer itself.

 I’ve already explained how you could do this using a washing machine as an example.
 Still, the principle is the same.
 I recommend elevating the machine onto anti-vibration pads and padding the surrounding surfaces.
-Alternately, you could also create a soundproof cover for the machine by draping it with regular or soundproof blankets.
+Alternately, you could also create a soundproof cover for the machine by draping it with soundproof blankets.